sushantmenon1/Fine-Tuned-Stable-Diffusion/README.md

 Using these two ControlNets in conjunction allows for images with sharp edges and realistic depth.
 The Canny edges prevent blurring while the MiDaS depth introduces complex perspective and 3D appearance.

-Here is how you can use the ControlNet
+Here is how you can use the ControlNet with `generate`
 ```bash
 export IMAGE_PATH="path-to-image"